Weakly Supervised Disentangled Generative Causal Representation Learning: Problem setting

 \subsection{Unidentifiability with an independent prior}

-Intuitively, the above supervised regularizer aims at ensuring some alignment between factor $\xi$ and latent variable $z$.
-We start with the definition of a disentangled representation following this intuition. \begin{defi}[Disentangled representation] Given the underlying factor $\xi\in\bbR^{m}$ of data $x$, a deterministic encoder $E$ is said to learn a disentangled representation with respect to $\xi$ if $\forall i=1,\dots,m$, there exists a 1-1 function $g_i$ such that $E_i(x)=g_i(\xi_i)$.
-Further, a stochastic encoder $E$ is said to be disentangled wrt $\xi$ if its deterministic part $\bar{E}(x)$ is disentangled wrt $\xi$. \end{defi}
+Intuitively, the above supervised regularizer aims at ensuring some kind of alignment between the underlying factor $\xi$ and the latent variable $z$ in the model.
+We start with the definition of a disentangled representation following this intuition.

+\begin{definition}[Disentangled representation] Given the underlying factor $\xi\in\bbR^{m}$ of data $x$, a deterministic encoder $E$ is said to learn a disentangled representation with respect to $\xi$ if $\forall i=1,\dots,m$, there exists a 1-1 function $g_i$ such that $[E(x)]_i=g_i([\xi]_i)$.
+Further, a stochastic encoder $E$ is said to be disentangled with respect to $\xi$ if its deterministic part $\bar{E}(x)$ is disentangled with respect to $\xi$. \end{definition}

+Note that in general, the goal of disentanglement allows for permutations in the ground-truth factors.
+For example one may expect for all $i$ there exists $j$ which is not necessarily equal to $i$ such that $[E(x)]_i=g_j([\xi]_j)$.
+However since in our method we supervise each latent dimension by the annotated label of each ground-truth factor, we can expect a component-wise correspondence between $E(x)$ and $\xi$, as justified formally in Proposition~\ref{thm:identify} below.

-As stated above, we consider the general case where the underlying factors of interests are causally correlated, meaning that the elements of $\xi$ are connected by a causal graph whose adjacency matrix is not a diagonal matrix.
+As introduced above, we consider the general case where the underlying factors of interests are causally related.
 Then the goal becomes to disentangle the causal factors.
-Previous methods mostly use an independent prior for $z$, which contradicts with the truth.
+Previous methods mostly use an independent prior for $z$, which contradicts the truth.
 We make this formal through the following proposition, which indicates that the disentangled representation is generally unidentifiable with an independent prior.